nordic-institute/X-Road/doc/Manuals/ig-cs_x-road_6_central_server_installation_guide.md

 `sudo apt-get -f install`

-### 5.5 This package can be upgraded up to version 7.x.x
+### 5.5 Upgrade supported from version X.Y.Z or newer

 The following error message may come up during the central server upgrade.

-`This package can be upgraded up to version 7.x.x`
+`Upgrade supported from version X.Y.Z or newer`

-The central server can only be upgraded by one or two minor versions in a single step.
-Otherwise, the above error occurs.
+Upgrading the packages from the current version to the target version is not supported directly.
 The fix is to upgrade the central server to the target version step by step.

 For example, the following central server packages are currently installed.